Hugopeck/hugopeck/README.md

 ### About me

 I lift heavy weights, do yoga and run.
-I read, write daily, and cook well.
+I read and write daily.
 Happily married for over a decade, father of Clementina and Bernardo.
-We're digital nomads — we've lived in multiple countries and keep moving.
+We're digital nomads — we've lived in multiple countries and keep moving.w

 Physicist, MBA, builder by nature.